trueos/trueos-docs/trueos-handbook/dualboot.rst

 take several minutes to complete.
 When finished, the newly created free space is displayed as seen in :numref:`Figure %s <shrink2>`.

+.. note:: The minimum requirement for a |trueos| install is 20 GB.
+It is recommended to have 50 GB.

 .. _shrink2:

 .. figure:: images/shrink2.png